|

 in Vy Da-Thua Thien (Vietnam) in 1942 (registered

-at universities from where he graduated: University of Saigon (Bachelor
+universities from where he graduated: University of Saigon (Bachelor degree

 Dalat (Master of Business Administration).
 Hoang Xuan Son began writing